brandonsilver/jekyll-blog/_posts/2011-07-16-Summer-Update.markdown

 ### More Employment

 And if all of that wasn't enough, I'm also doing contractual work for [Stamm Web Creations](http://www.stammwebcreations.com/).
-I'm mostly building and managing WordPress-based websites, but I also do other tech-related jobs for them as well.
+I'm mostly building and managing WordPress-based websites, but I do other tech-related jobs for them as well.

 So, that's what I've been up to so far this summer.
 When school is close to starting I'll post a summer-in-review post too.